soul4rent/AWBW-Map-Checklist/Live Guidelines.md

 ## At least 4 properties that can realistically belong to either player

-With the small size of live maps, things can potentially stall.
+With live maps, things can potentially stall.
 A LOT.
 By making sure a lot of properties are contested, you can help encourage a lot of fighting.
 More fighting is always better than less fighting.

 ## No significant defensive chokes (chokes at ~40% distance to the other player) that preserve income outside of very strong 2v1 setups